ODS120/chips_and_circuits/README.md

 f.i., in the case of wanting to run netlist_1 from chip_0, type:
 `python3 code/main_hill_climber.py data/chip_0/print_0.csv data/chip_0/netlist_1.csv`

 ### Running the visualisation
 After having run either of the algorithms in the manner described above, at the commandline enter:
+`python3 code/3d_model/manage.py runserver`

+## Running the program
+### Running the algoritms
+At the commandprompt, enter:
+python3 code/main.py data/chip_{chipnumber of choice}/print_{number corresponding with the printplate of chosen chip}.csv data/chip_{chip of choice}/netlist_{number corresponding to the netlist of choice available for the chose chip}.csv

+You then are presented with a choice: use either the best first search algorithm or the hill climber algorithm.
+By pressing either 1 or 2 respectively, the chosen algorithm will be run.

+Afterwards you will be presented with the elapsed time in seconds and, if the algorithm has been successful, the `output.csv` file will have been updated with the current results.

+### Running the visualisation
+After having run either of the algorithms in the manner described above, at the commandline enter: